 Last, but not least, we can’t forget about the 3,358 islands and the beautiful coastline!
 Take a trip to Jeju island, one of Korea’s most visited destinations with exceptional natural wonders and breathtaking beaches.
 Or why not head over to Hamdeok Beach to see the fine white sand, emerald clear water and green hills – perfect for those warm summer days.

 What are the requirements to TEFL in South Korea?

-Now you’re really sold on South Korea, we’re sure you’re wondering what the requirements are to join our South Korea TEAL internship.
+Now you’re really sold on South Korea, we’re sure you’re wondering what the requirements are to join our South Korea TEFL internship.
 We’ve got you covered!
 You’ll need the following:

-- Must hold a passport from South Africa, UK, Ireland, USA, Canada, Australia or New Zealand.
+- Must hold a passport from the UK, Ireland, USA, Canada, Australia or New Zealand.

 - Bachelor’s degree/diploma from an accredited college or university.

 - Clean criminal record check.